Thursday, March 20, 2025

 Scotta, the shirt of San Lorenzo, He holds the record for goals scored in a calendar year in the Argentine championship 60 targets (diaadia.com.ar)

 It was one of the few penalties that Scotta He failed throughout his career.
-The striker was improving his technique and counted years after his retirement he had a ritual to try to be more effective in releasing the maximum penalties: “Before kicking and once had planted the ball on the penalty spot, I turned and stared for a few seconds of goal that was far and looked Chiquita, to turn around, which it had to score big was coming”.
+The striker was improving his technique and counted years after his retirement he had a ritual to try to be more effective in releasing the maximum penalties: “Before kicking and once I had planted the ball on the penalty spot, I turned and stared for a few seconds of goal that was far and looked Chiquita, to turn around, The one I had to score was huge.”.

 The numbers of Scotta with Sevilla T-Shirt were bright.
 Argentina managed to score 66 goals in 120 official parties and formed a formidable pair with Bertoni. further, Anecdotally, say that also coincided with the legendary One-One in the Andalusian box.